HIP-1195: Hiero hooks and an application to allowances

 }

-Once a hook is installed to an entity, a transaction generally references it by index relative to an implicit owner.
+Once a hook is created for an entity, a transaction references the hook by its id relative to an implicit owner.

-The details of the call are specified based on its type; for example, EVM hook calls are specified by an EvmHookCall
+Additional details for the hook’s execution may be given as well; for example, EVM hook calls are specified by an

-message that gives optional call data and gas limit.
+message that gives extra call data and gas limit.

-If the called hook does not match the given call specification, the network will fail the transaction with
+If the called hook does not match the provided specification, the network will fail the transaction with

 BAD_HOOK_REQUEST

 .
-If there is no hook installed at the specified index, the network will fail the transaction
+If the relevant entity has no hook with the given id, the network will fail the transaction with

 .